Robust instrumental variable methods using multiple candidate instruments with application to Mendelian randomization: Simulation study

-A total of 10\thinspace000 simulated datasets were generated for $N = 40\thinspace000$ participants and $J = 25$ candidate instruments.
-A `two-sample' setting was assumed in which associations of the candidate instruments with the exposure were estimated in the first $N/2$ participants, and associations with the outcome in the second $N/2$ participants.
-Results obtained in a one-sample setting in which the associations with the exposure and with the outcome are obtained in the same individuals are given in the Web Appendix.
+A total of 10\thinspace000 simulated datasets were generated for $N = 20\thinspace000$ participants and $J = 25$ candidate instruments.
+A `two-sample' setting was assumed in which associations of the candidate instruments with the exposure were estimated in $N$ participants, and associations with the outcome in a separate sample of $N$ participants.
+Results obtained in a one-sample setting in which the associations with the exposure and with the outcome are obtained in the same individuals are given in Web Appendix A.3.
 Only the summarized data, that is the estimated univariable associations of the candidate instruments with the exposure and with the outcome, and their standard errors, were used by the analysis methods.
 The average proportion of variance in the exposure explained by the candidate instruments ($R^2$ statistic) was 2.5\% (2.8\% in Scenario 4), and the average F statistic was 20.5 (23.3 in Scenario 4).